 - Sugar: For sugar-free pancakes, you can leave the sugar out, but for the best tasting pancakes, I add a little sugar.
 You can use granulated, brown, coconut or other types of sugar.
 Maple syrup even works.

-How to freeze the pancakes: These are perfect for freezing and reheat nicely.
+These easy pancakes are perfect for freezing and reheat nicely.
 This way, you can have pancakes for one, two or more any day of the week.
 To freeze them, cook the pancakes, and then lay them out in one layer on a baking sheet.
 Place the baking sheet into the freezer for 20 to 30 minutes (or until they are hard).
 Then divide them between freezer bags with a sheet of parchment or wax paper between them (so they don’t stick to one another).

 To reheat, use the microwave or oven.
 To microwave, place them onto a plate and microwave for 20 seconds for one pancake or longer for multiple pancakes.
 To reheat in the oven, package them in foil then place into a 350F oven for about 10 minutes.